 Benefits

-Paid Holidays — 12 per year
+Paid Holidays — 13 per year Pay and Holiday Calendar

-Years of Service Annual Leave Per Pay Period Annual Leave Per Year Maximum Annual Leave Carryover Maximum Annual Leave Payment
+Years of State Service Annual Leave Per Pay Period Annual Leave Per Year Maximum Annual Leave Carryover Maximum Annual Leave Payment

-under 5 Years 4 96
+under 5 Years 4 hours 96 hours

 (12 Days)

-192
+192 hours

 (24 Days)